systalex/camunda-test/README.md

     *	This process is expected to use variables from the initiating process
     *	This process will have a start event, script task, and an end event
         *	Script task will reference userId
-		    *	If userId = 1 then set new varialbe expectedUser = true
+		    *	If userId = 1 then set new variable expectedUser = true
-		    *	If userId != 1 then set new varialbe expectedUser = false
+		    *	If userId != 1 then set new variable expectedUser = false
 8. Styling
     *  Use BPMN best practices and labeling.